Kojima's first game on his own, and it's pure Kojima at his best and weirdest.

 Yeah, there’s the other good stuff to talk about: the amazing sound design, the wonderful soundtrack made by some unique indie artists, and the fact that this game is an avant-garde AAA title that was advertised as such in a way that is rarely even discussed.
 However, it’s time to get into the bad stuff.
 I’ve mentioned a few things here and there.
 The intro is ten hours too long, for one.
 There’s also the fact that the cutscenes can be a bit longer than some gamers are used to, and will feel extremely redundant if you don’t understand Kojima’s writing style.
-Plus, here’s the entirety of the gameplay itself.
-It is a lot of walking, despite there being a lot of unique means of traversal that make the deliveries feel less boring than you think.
-However, if that’s not the type of game you’re looking for, then I’m not sure what else I could say.
+Plus, there’s the entirety of the gameplay itself.
+It is a lot of walking, despite there being a lot of unique means of traversal that make the deliveries feel less boring than you’re probably expecting.
+If that’s not the type of game you’re looking for, then I’m not sure what else I could say to convince you.

-For me, this was exactly what I expected from Hideo Kojima being off Konami’s leash.
+For me, Death Stranding was exactly what I expected from Hideo Kojima being off Konami’s leash.
 The excessive writing, the indulgent gameplay, the meditative nature of both the narrative and the interactions?
-All of it was just an auteur playing around with his creation and giving us what his identity in gaming is.
+All of it was an auteur playing around with his creation and giving us what his personal identity in gaming is.
 And what he delivered was a unique and engaging experience for me.
-Yeah, it gets repetitive at points, and it can feel hopelessly redundant sometimes.
+Yeah, it gets repetitive at points, and it can feel hopelessly redundant at the best of times.
 But I expected nothing less from the master of strangeness himself.
-You might feel different.
+You might feel different and think this game is a ponderous waste of time that cares nothing for the player’s time and life.
 That’s to be expected with a game like this.
 How you respond is up to you.
 As for me, I look forward to more from Kojima, especially if it’s this unique and engaging.

 Did you enjoy this review?
 Want to post your own review?
 Anyone can report the news, or post a review on gamelust.com, AND have a chance to become featured on our homepage!
 All you need to do is log in or register with us and add your voice today!